MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-microsoft-365-apps.md

 # Assess your environment and requirements for deploying Microsoft 365 Apps

 Follow the steps in this article to assess your environment and requirements before deploying Microsoft 365 Apps in your organization.
-This assessment will help you make key decisions as part of planning your deployment.
+This assessment helps you make key decisions as part of planning your deployment.

 In addition to this guidance, we recommend that you use [Microsoft FastTrack](https://www.microsoft.com/fasttrack) to help with your deployment.